 See related posts Feynman and Everett, Schwinger on Quantum Foundations, Gell-Man on Quantum Foundations, and Weinberg on Quantum Foundations.

 Here's a similar figure, meant to represent the perspective of an observer inside the wavefunction of the universe (which evolves deterministically and unitarily; the degrees of freedom of the observer's mind are part of the Hilbert space of Psi; time runs vertically and Psi evolves into exp(-iHT) Psi while we are "inside" :-).
+The little person (observer) is watching particles collapse into a black hole, which then evaporates into Hawking radiation.
 The figure was drawn on the whiteboard of my University of Oregon office and persisted there for a year or more.
 I doubt any visitors (other than perhaps one special grad student) understood what it was about.

 For some powerful Witten anecdotes like the one below, see here.
 (If you don't know who Ed Witten is this should clarify things a bit!)